drand/website/docs/docs/specification.md

 #### Phase transitions

 The protocol runs in _at most_ 3 phases: `DealPhase`, `ResponsePhase` and `JustificationPhase`.
-The `FinishPhase` is an additiona local phase where nodes compute their local private share.
+The `FinishPhase` is an additional local phase where nodes compute their local private share.
 However, it can finish after the first two phases if there is malicious interference or offline nodes during the first phase.